slightlynybbled/huddle/docsource/docs/gettingstarted.md

 ## Requirements

 In order to properly run Huddle, Git must be installed on the operating system.
+In Windows environments, download and install the appropriate binary.
+On Debian systems, `apt install git` will usually do the trick.

 ## Install